ovh/cds/docs/content/workflows/design/hooks/rabbitmq-hook.md

 This kind of hook will connect to a RabbitMQ queue and consume message.
 For each message, it will trigger your workflow.

-The RabbitMQ message have to be a JSON message, it in will be used as a payload for your workflow [See playload documentation]({{< relref "workflows/design/payload.md" >}}).
+The RabbitMQ message have to be a JSON message, it in will be used as a payload for your workflow [See payload documentation]({{< relref "workflows/design/payload.md" >}}).

 ## How to use it